roadrunner-server/docs/intro/about.md

 - [**Temporal**](../workflow/temporal.md) - Manages workflows and activities, allowing for the efficient handling of various tasks and processes.

-By utilizing these plugins, RoadRunner ensures that your PHP application can effectively handle a wide range of requests and communication protocols, delivering optimal performance and flexibility.
+By utilizing these plugins, RoadRunner ensures that your PHP application can handle a wide range of requests and communication protocols, delivering optimal performance and flexibility.

-## (g)RPC Interface
+## (g)RPC interface

 RoadRunner also provides a customized gRPC interface for communication between the application and the server, which plays a significant role in enhancing the interaction between the two components.
 This interface is particularly useful when